boyroywax/ansible-clusterhat/README.md

 ## The ONLY REQUIREMENT is you need a wifi SSID to connect the RPi Zero W's.
-To create a simple test wifi environment, an eth0 wlan0 can be configured on the Raspberry Pi 3B+.
+To create an exclusive wifi test environment, an eth0 wlan0 can be configured on the Raspberry Pi 3B+.
 I won't go into that here.
 To keep it simple, I am using my home wifi.

 ## Hardware Install: Stuff You do by hand